What is UV LED?

 Classification and characteristics of UV LED

-UV LEDs are classified according to wavelength into UVA LED, UVB LED, and UVC LED.
+UV LEDs are categorized by wavelength into UVA, UVB, and UVC types.

 Here are some points of comparison between UV LED and UV mercury lamps: